geoserver/geoserver/doc/en/user/source/security/auth/chain.rst

 Authentication chain
 ====================

-To understand how GeoServer authentication works it helps to understand the **authentication chain**.
-The authentication chain processes a request and applies configured authentication mechanisms to it.
+Understanding the **authentication chain** helps explain how GeoServer authentication works.
+The authentication chain processes requests and applies certain authentication mechanisms.
 Examples of authentication mechanisms include:

-* **Username/password**, which performs authentication by looking up user information in an external user database
+* **Username/password**—Performs authentication by looking up user information in an external user database
-* **Browser cookie** also known as "Remember Me", which performs authentication by recognizing previously sent browser cookies
+* **Browser cookie**—Performs authentication by recognizing previously sent browser cookies (also known as "Remember Me")
-* **LDAP**, which performs authentication against an LDAP database
+* **LDAP**—Performs authentication against an LDAP database
-* **Anonymous**, which essentially performs no authentication and allows a request to proceed without any credentials
+* **Anonymous**—Essentially performs no authentication and allows a request to proceed without any credentials

 Multiple authentication mechanisms may be active within GeoServer at a given time.

-Consider the following figure that depicts the flow of a generic request.
+The following figure illustrates the flow of a generic request.

 .. figure:: images/auth_chain1.png
    :align: center

    *Flow of a request through the authentication system*

 Before dispatching a request to the appropriate service or handler, GeoServer first filters the request through the authentication chain.
 The request is passed to each mechanism in the chain in order, and each is given the chance to authenticate the request.
-If one of the mechanisms in the chain is able to successfully authenticate the request moves to normal processing, otherwise the request is not routed any further and an authorization error (usually a HTTP 401) is returned to the user.
+If one of the mechanisms in the chain is able to successfully authenticate, the request moves to normal processing.
+Otherwise the request is not routed any further and an authorization error (usually a HTTP 401) is returned to the user.

 Filter chain and provider chain
 -------------------------------